adrianog2018/liftoff-assignments/P2-Project_Outline/README.md

 -MySQL

+-AngularJS

 ### What I'll Have to Learn
-Include what you will need to learn here
+I have to learn AngularJS and how use it with Asp.Net Razor templates.